shumphrey/Dancer-Plugin-Passphrase/README.markdown

 ## passphrase

-Given a plaintext password, it returns a Dancer::Plugin::Passphrase object that you can generate a new hash from, or match against a stored hash.
+Given a plaintext password, it returns a Dancer2::Plugin::Passphrase object that you can generate a new hash from, or match against a stored hash.

 # MAIN METHODS